Knobber0/ps4-linux-tutorial/docs/setup.md

 In order to install Linux on the PS4, a lot of things are needed.
 You may have to buy some gear to make this work.
 ## Requirements

-In a nutshell, you'll need:
-- A PS4 (duh)
+You'll need:
 - Extra mouse and keyboard
 - A USB hub to connect all the peripherals is recommended
 - A computer
 - An internet connection
 - (Optional) - one or more USB drives